Chart Color Schemes

 Pimpama - South's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results in Pimpama - South, particularly among younger cohorts who have a very low prevalence of common health conditions.
+Health outcomes data shows excellent results for Pimpama - South, with younger cohorts having particularly low prevalence of common health conditions.

-The rate of private health cover in this area is approximately 51% of the total population (~6,484 people), slightly lower than the average SA2 area.
-Mental health issues and asthma are the most prevalent medical conditions, affecting 10.7 and 9.6% of residents respectively.
-A total of 74.4% of residents report having no medical ailments, compared to 71.6% in Rest of Qld.
-Pimpama - South has a lower proportion of residents aged 65 and over at 4.0% (501 people), compared to the 12.0% in Rest of Qld.
+Private health cover stands at approximately 51% of the total population (~6,484 people), slightly lower than the average SA2 area.
+The most prevalent medical conditions are mental health issues (affecting 10.7% of residents) and asthma (9.6%).
+A majority, 74.4%, report being free from medical ailments compared to 71.6% in Rest of Qld.
+Pimpama - South has a lower proportion of residents aged 65 and over at 4.0% (501 people), compared to 12.0% in Rest of Qld.

 Frequently Asked Questions - Health